algovado/wallet-enhancer/README.md

 To contribute, fork this repo and propose changes back via Pull Request.
 One of the team members will review and merge your changes.

+Feel free to reach out to [bykewel](https://twitter.com/cryptolews) or [LoafPickle](https://twitter.com/LoafPickle) if you have any questions or suggestions.

 ## License

 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details